veliovgroup/josk/README.md

 *Set task into interval execution loop.* `ready()` *is passed as third argument into function.*

-In this example, next task will not be scheduled until current is ready:
+In this example, next task will not be scheduled until the current is ready:
 ```javascript
 var syncTask = function (ready) {
   //...run sync code